 This is why spending time reading, playing and talking to children from an early age is so important.
 As soon as they join a preschool, they will set on a pathway to improve all of these skills, laying foundations which will help them throughout life.

-These are the skills that students develop quickly in kindergarten programmes that offer hands-on learning opportunities in a play-based environment.
+These are the skills that students develop quickly in nursery school and kindergarten programmes that offer hands-on learning opportunities in a play-based environment.
 Essentially, these are the skills that students will need in order to set the foundation for future learning.
-Pre-literacy and pre-numeracy skills at the preschool level are required for students to understand more complex concepts in the future, such as phonics, reading, writing and mathematics.
+Pre-literacy and pre-numeracy skills at the nursery and preschool level are required for students to understand more complex concepts in the future, such as phonics, reading, writing and mathematics.

-Parents need to understand the importance of early childhood education, and they need to partner with the right preschool in Singapore that offers an innovative approach to these critical programmes.
+Parents need to understand the importance of early childhood education, and they need to partner with one of the best preschools in Singapore that offers an innovative approach to these critical programmes.
 It is also important that the preschool is able to offer extra support where needed and provide guidance to the families if the extra support is required.
 This is their child's first step on their educational journey, and it will determine their ability to be successful well into the future.

 It is equally important that children are passionate about learning from an early age, so by learning through play and activities, children find that new experiences can be found everywhere.
 It helps them to be inquisitive, to feel confident to ask questions and to want to seek out more information.